 Background and the Fish Surfboard History

-It is historically accepted, the Fish surfboard was invented about 1967 in Southern California.
+It is historically accepted, the Fish surfboard was invented in 1967 in Southern California.
 The birthplace of the Fish surfboard, also known as the swallowtail surfboard or split-tail surfboard, was a town called Point Loma.
 The story of the Fish-shaped surfboard, as strange as it may seem, begins with a broken surfboard and evolved into modern fishtail surfboards.

 Steve Lis, a now-famous surfboard designer, found a longboard shape surfboard that was snapped in half.
 He used the four-plus feet of the nose section, glassed up the broken end as the tail, and used it as a kneeboard.
 This board was quite like the black ball beater surfboards of today.
 A wide nose, low rocker, blunt tail kneeboard that was soon to evolve beyond Steve’s wildest imagination.
 This was a beater board in the roughest sense of the less than a complimentary title.